Personal Injury Lawyer Atlanta, Georgia

 Meniscus Injury Symptoms

 It may or may not be obvious when a knee joint has been injured.
-You might feel a pop when the meniscus tears.
 Some people are still able to walk on the injured limb.
-Signs that you’ve torn your meniscus include:
+You might feel a pop when the meniscus tears or notice an increased difficulty and discomfort in movement or walking.

 • Swelling